xShteff/LEGO-Dots/README.md

 ## Disclaimer

 Even if I am theoretically a LEGO employee this is NOT an "official licensed" app.
 Please don't fire me.
+Logo and style is "borrowed" from LEGO.com.